 The mission of the ARL is to combine education and research on aquatic biota and their associated habitats within the Great Lakes basin to serve the academic, scientific, and public communities.
 The specific goals of the ARL are to:

 provide scientific information to further advance our understanding of regional water bodies and issues of concern.

-- provide logistical and technical support for faculty and researchers from LSSU and other institutions engaged in freshwater research.
+provide logistical and technical support for faculty and researchers from LSSU and other institutions engaged in freshwater research.

 promote and conduct hands-on training for undergraduate students in freshwater science.

 foster information transfer between scientists and local communities regarding water resources of the northern Great Lakes region.

-GOAL 1:To promote and conduct research and training for students and faculty in all aspects of aquatic science and practice, including but not limited to, fish culture, fisheries ecology and management, aquatic ecology, limnology, environmental chemistry, and ecotoxicology.
+GOAL 1:To promote and conduct research and training for students and faculty in all aspects of aquatic sciences, including but not limited to, fish culture, aquatic animal health, fisheries ecology and management, aquatic ecology, hydrology, and environmental chemistry.

 1.1.
 Hatchery Operation

-- Propagate approximately 40,000 yearling Atlantic salmon and 4,000 brook trout on an annual basis.
+Propagate 25,000 - 40,000 yearling Atlantic salmon an annual basis.

 Provide opportunities for students to gain practical, hands-on experience.

 1.2.
-Fisheries Research
+Fisheries & Aquatic Ecology Research

-- Conduct research on the ecology and dynamics of fish populations within the Great Lakes basin in order to provide opportunities for students to gain practical, hands-on experience, provide information to management agencies, and make a meaningful contribution to the field of fisheries science.
+Conduct research on the ecology and dynamics of fish populations within the Great Lakes basin in order to provide opportunities for students to gain practical, hands-on experience, provide information to management agencies, and make a meaningful contribution to the field of fisheries science.

 Expand research opportunities which support and enhance educational programs in limnology and ecology, as well as provide scientific data to help protect and manage regional aquatic ecosystems.

-1.5.
+1.4.
 Environmental Chemistry

-1.6.
+1.5.
 Senior Thesis Support

-1.7.
+1.6.
 Publications and other Professional Presentations